 - Enter authentication details, and select Connect.

 In Oracle Metadata Explorer, right-click the Oracle schema and then select Convert Schema.
-Alternatively, you can select your schema and then select the Convert Schema tab.
+Or, you can select your schema and then select the Convert Schema tab.

 After the conversion finishes, compare and review the converted objects to the original objects to identify potential problems and address them based on the recommendations.

 Compare the converted Transact-SQL text to the original code, and review the recommendations.

 In the output pane, select Review results and review the errors in the Error List pane.

 Save the project locally for an offline schema remediation exercise.
 On the File menu, select Save Project.
 This step gives you an opportunity to evaluate the source and target schemas offline and perform remediation before you publish the schema to SQL Managed Instance.

 After you've completed assessing your databases and addressing any discrepancies, the next step is to run the migration process.
 Migration involves two steps: publishing the schema and migrating the data.